Covid-19 Notice for 2021 Rainier Programs

 The approach trail starts at White River Campground and climbs through several distinct plant life zones starting in the dense forests of the Western Hemlock Zone, eventually climbing up through beautiful sub alpine meadows into the alpine zone.
 We use two tent camps strategically located; one at 8,200ft on the lower Inter Glacier and another at 9,600ft, Camp Schurman.

-In addition to the continuous daily training on the climb we have added a half day pre-climb orientation and instructional meeting at IMG's Headquarters in Ashford, just outside the park.
+In addition to the continuous daily training on the climb we include a half day pre-climb orientation and instructional meeting at IMG's Headquarters in Ashford, just outside the park.
 We incorporate the bulk of the training en route during each day of the ascent.
 This increases acclimatization, minimizes total days for the trip and allows for training to be conducted on the mountain in real conditions all the way to the summit and back.

 We employ a light and efficient philosophy for climbing on this program.
 We will help you go through your personal climbing gear prior to departure to help you minimize the weight of your pack.